lucidrains/audiolm-pytorch/README.md

 - [ ] test with speech synthesis for starters
 - [ ] abstract out conditioning + classifier free guidance into external module or potentially a package
 - [ ] add option to use flash attention
-- [ ] function for pretty printing all discriminator losses to log
 - [ ] simplify training even more within AudioLM class

 ## Citations